Beta-Sorted Portfolios

-We first provide a uniform consistency results of our estimator $\widehat{b}_{it_0}$ over $i$ and $t$.
+We first provide a (uniform) consistency result of our estimator $\widehat{\beta}_{it_0}$ over $i$ and {$t_0$}.
+This result generalizes the time varying coefficient analyses in \citet{zhang2012inference}.
 We require this result to precisely control the effect of estimating $\beta_{it}$ in the first step when entering the second-step estimator.
-We establish this consistency on a compact interval of a trimmed support with trimming length $\lfloor Th \rfloor$.
-Let $q$ denote the parameter in Assumption \ref{a2}.
+We establish this consistency on a compact interval of a trimmed support $[H+1,T]$.